jry0/personal-kv-store/README.md

 ### Stopping the Services

-To stop and remove the containers, networks, and volumes created by Docker Compose, run:
+Stop and remove containers, networks, and volumes:

 ```bash
 docker-compose down